Melbourne Attractions - What to see and do in Melbourne

 Depending on the season, there are also seasonal products for sale.
 Nearing the Easter holidays?
 Chocolate bunnies are for sale!
 Grab one for your children, although be sure to take this into account when packing your luggage.

-One specialty of Yarra Valley Chocolaterie & Ice Creamery is their Single Origin dark chocolates.
+One speciality of Yarra Valley Chocolaterie & Ice Creamery is their Single Origin dark chocolates.
 Ranging from far-flung places like Ghana and Madagascar to local producers in Australia, this range of chocolates offers customers a premium product to bring home.

 For those of us who would like something special to try on that day, be sure to purchase their freshly-made, handcrafted truffles.
 While it may be a little pricey, at about A$2 per truffle, you can choose to get them in a box of 6 or 12, which will give you a discount.
 Because they are so fresh, the price can be considered to be well worth it!
 With so many choices, is it difficult to decide which ones to get?
 You bet!
 We usually ask the servers what they recommend, and they will provide their opinions, often telling us their personal favourites.
 Go with them!
 We did, and enjoyed every single piece of truffle that day!

 After purchasing all the chocolates, we are certain you will be a little tired.
 The store knows it too.
 That’s why they have a cafe, just so customers can take a breather!
 It is also perfect their food options are good!
 From snack options to heavier meals, they’ve got it.
 Try their massive scones, which is really good for two people to indulge in.
-A hot chocolate is obviously a must, while their caffeine options are good too.
+Hot chocolate is obviously a must, while their caffeine options are good too.

 Besides offering customers chocolates and food, you will be delighted to know that there are classes available too.
 Depending on the season and time of the year, there are periodic classes that are specially catered for children.
 This means that kids can learn how to make chocolates in a fun way!
 This makes it perfect for families who might want to let their children enjoy more than just buying and eating chocolates!